Hélène Lindqvist: The Art Song Project

 In 2000, Lindqvist married pianist Philipp Vogler, a colleague at the opera house in Saarbrücken.
-They have two daughters, Mimi and Josefin, who won the seventh season of The Voice-Kids Deutschland in 2019.
+They have two daughters, Mimi and Josefin, who won the seventh season of The Voice Kids Deutschland in 2019.

-In 2011 Lindqvist and her husband started The Art Song Project.
+In 2011, Lindqvist and her husband started The Art Song Project.
 The site is intended to bring the works of lesser known art song composers to the attention of the public.
-In 2012, the duo released a CD recording of Anton Rubinstein's "Persian Love Songs" to generally positive reviews.
-And in 2013, they released another CD, of 24 lieder by Heinrich von Herzogenberg.
+In 2012, the duo released a CD recording of Anton Rubinstein's Persian Love Songs to generally positive reviews, and in 2013, they released another CD, featuring 24 lieder by Heinrich von Herzogenberg.